 Film and Television Institute of India (FTII)

-One of Asia's premier film schools, the Film and Television Institute of India (FTII) is a member of CILCET (International Liaison Centre of Schools of Cinema and Television)-an organization of the world's leading schools of film and television.
+One of Asia's premier film schools, the Film and Television Institute of India (FTII) is a member of CILECT (International Liaison Centre of Schools of Cinema and Television), an association of the world's leading schools of film and television.
 It is an autonomous institute under the Ministry of Information and Broadcasting of the Government of India.
 Television and film actor Gajendra Chauhan was appointed Chairman of the FTII in 2015.

 The Central Board of Film Certification (CBFC) certifies all films that get released and exhibited to public in India.
 Headquartered at Mumbai, it has 9 regional centres at Bangalore, Chennai, Cuttack, Delhi, Guwahati, Hyderabad, Kolkata, Thiruvananathapuram and Mumbai again.
-A Film Certification Appellate Tribunal (FCAT) has also been constituted under section 5D of the 1952 Act for hearing appeals against any order of the CBFC.
+A Film Certification Appellate Tribunal (FCAT) has also been constituted under Section 5D of the Cinematograph Act, 1952 for hearing appeals against any order of the CBFC.
 While the work of certification of films is a central subject, the states have to enforce these censorship provisions and bring any violations to the notice of the CBFC.
-The organizational structure of the CBFC is based on the provisions of the 1952 Act and the Cinematograph (Certification) Rules 1983.
+The organizational structure of the CBFC is based on the provisions of the Cinematograph Act and the Cinematograph (Certification) Rules 1983.

 National Film Development Corporation of India (NFDC)

-The Cine Artistes Welfare Fund of India (CAWFI), a charitable trust established by NFDC, provides welfare measures to the needy cine artistes of yesteryears through various schemes formulated for the purpose.
-The corpus of the trust accrues from the profits of the film "Gandhi
+The Cine Artistes Welfare Fund of India is a charitable trust established by NFDC and provides welfare measures to the needy cine artistes of yesteryears through various schemes formulated for the purpose.
+The corpus of the trust has accrued from the profits of the 1982 film ‘Gandhi’.